seeLuck/pinus-loader/README.md

-#pomelo-loader - loader module for pomelo
+#pinus-loader - loader module for pinus

-Load codes for pomelo based on the convention over configuration rules.
+Load codes for pinus based on the convention over configuration rules.

-pomelo-rpc could load modules in batch but not load the sub-directory recursively.
+pinus-rpc could load modules in batch but not load the sub-directory recursively.

 + Tags: node.js